kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

 > **Info**: Make sure you added static file handling to your pipeline by adding `app.UseStaticFiles();` to your `public void Configure` method in the `Startup.cs`, e.g. just after `app.UseHttpsRedirection();` entry.
 Otherwise the static file can not be found at runtime.

-> **Info**: Using a wwwroot sub-folder name that starts with `'.'`&nbsp;, like the suggested `.auth` folder name, is useful for content relevant only for localhost debugging as these are treated as hidden folders and are not included in publish output.
+> **Info**: Using a wwwroot sub-folder name that starts with `'.'`, like the suggested `.auth` folder name, is useful for content relevant only for localhost debugging as these are treated as hidden folders and are not included in publish output.

 ## Auth Provider